 "What do you want?"
 Amy tried not to look at her mother.

 "What do I want?
 What do you think I want?"
-Catherine grabbed Amy's chin, yanked her face up.
+She grabbed Amy's chin and yanked her face up.
 "Look at this body.
 Look at yours.
 What could I possibly want with you?
 I think you'll look good in this husk, darling.
 I know I'll look good in your skin."

 Amy sobbed in terror.